moby/moby/integration/network/bridge/iptablesdoc/templates/new-daemon.md

 The FORWARD chain's policy shown above is ACCEPT.
 However:

-   - For IPv4, [setupIPForwarding][1] sets the POLICY to DROP if the sysctl net.ipv4.ip_forward was not set to '1', and the daemon set it itself.
+   - For IPv4, [setupIPForwarding][1] sets the POLICY to DROP if the sysctl net.ipv4.ip_forward was not set to '1', and the daemon set it itself when an IPv4-enabled bridge network was created.
-   - For IPv6, the policy is always DROP.
+   - For IPv6, similar, but for sysctls "/proc/sys/net/ipv6/conf/default/forwarding"
+     and "/proc/sys/net/ipv6/conf/all/forwarding".

 [1]: https://github.com/moby/moby/blob/cff4f20c44a3a7c882ed73934dec6a77246c6323/libnetwork/drivers/bridge/setup_ip_forwarding.go#L44